dst80/design-patterns/structural_pattern/composite/composite.md

 Assembles objects into tree structures to represent part-whole hierarchies.
 Composite allows clients to treat individual objects and compositions of objects consistently.

-* **Component**
-  * declares the interface for objects in the compostion
-  * implements default behavior for the interface common to all classes as appropriate
-  * declares an interface for accessing and managing its child components.
-  * (optional) defines an interface for accessing a Component's parent in recursive structure, and implements it if that's appropiate.
-* **Leaf**
-  * represents Leaf objects in the composition.
-A Leaf has no problems
-  * defines behavior for primitive objects in the composition
-* **Composite**
-  * defines behavior for components having children
-  * stores child components
-  * implements child-related operations in the Component interface.
-* **Client**
-  * manipulates objects in the composition through the Component interface.

 ```plantuml
 @startuml Composite
 skinparam ranksep 50